allenai/allennlp-guide/chapters/overview.md

 ---
-title: 'Course overview'
+title: 'Overview'
 description:
-  "This chapter will give an overview of AllenNLP, and will outline the main chapters of this course"
+  "This chapter will give an overview of AllenNLP, and will outline the main chapters of this guide"
 type: chapter
 ---